Omnicrash/EMU6502/README.md

 # EMU6502
-A simple MOS6502 interpreter implementation in C#
+A simple MOS6502 interpreter implementation in C# I wrote in 2014.

 EMU6502 is a simple MOS6502 interpreter with accurate cycle counting, full decimal support.
 With the exception of most illegal opcodes, all opcodes are fully implemented and tested.